UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/biometric-manager/en_US/index.md

 ![Fig. 8 Selecting a device-big](image/8.png)

 ### Screenlock
-If the control center is set to display the screenlock when the system is idle, the screenlock program will be launched when the system is idle, requiring the user to enter the password to unlock the screenlock before entering the desktop.The interface and operation of the screenlock and login are essentially similar, unlockable by entering a password and unlockable using biometric authentication.The screenlock shown in Fig. 9 and Fig. 10 can be unlocked with multiple users switching.
+If the control center is set to display the screenlock when the system is idle, the screenlock program will be launched when the system is idle, requiring the user to enter the password to unlock the screenlock before entering the desktop.

+The interface and operation of the screenlock and login are essentially similar, unlockable by entering a password and unlockable using biometric authentication.The screenlock can be unlocked with multiple users switching.

 ![Fig. 9 Screenlock Enter Password to Unlock-big](image/9.png)